kedacore/keda-docs/content/docs/2.15/authentication-providers/aws.md

 ## AssumeRole or AssumeRoleWithWebIdentity?

-This authentication uses automatically both, doing a fallback from [AssumeRoleWithWebIdentity](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html) to [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) if the first one fails.
-This extends the capabilities because KEDA doesn't need `sts:AssumeRole` permission if you are already working with [WebIdentities](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html), you just need to add KEDA service account to the trusted relations of the role.
+This authentication automatically uses both, falling back from [AssumeRoleWithWebIdentity](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html) to [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) if the first one fails.
+This extends the capabilities because KEDA doesn't need `sts:AssumeRole` permission if you are already working with [WebIdentities](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html); in this case, you can add a KEDA service account to the trusted relations of the role.

 ## Setting up KEDA role and policy